Howard Zinn: Education

-After World War II, Zinn attended New York University on the GI Bill, graduating with a B.A. in 1951.
-At Columbia University, he earned an M.A.
-(1952) and a Ph.D. in history with a minor in political science (1958).
+After World War II, Zinn attended New York University on the GI Bill, graduating with a BA in 1951.
+At Columbia University, he earned an MA (1952) and a PhD in history with a minor in political science (1958).
 His master's thesis examined the Colorado coal strikes of 1914.
 His doctoral dissertation Fiorello LaGuardia in Congress was a study of Fiorello La Guardia's congressional career, and it depicted "the conscience of the twenties" as LaGuardia fought for public power, the right to strike, and the redistribution of wealth by taxation.
 "His specific legislative program," Zinn wrote, "was an astonishingly accurate preview of the New Deal."
 It was published by the Cornell University Press for the American Historical Association.
 Fiorello LaGuardia in Congress was nominated for the American Historical Association's Beveridge Prize as the best English-language book on American history.

 His professors at Columbia included Harry Carman, Henry Steele Commager, and David Donald.
 But it was Columbia historian Richard Hofstadter's The American Political Tradition that made the most lasting impression.
 Zinn regularly included it in his lists of recommended readings, and, after Barack Obama was elected President of the United States, Zinn wrote, "If Richard Hofstadter were adding to his book The American Political Tradition, in which he found both 'conservative' and 'liberal' Presidents, both Democrats and Republicans, maintaining for dear life the two critical characteristics of the American system, nationalism and capitalism, Obama would fit the pattern."

 In 1960–61, Zinn was a post-doctoral fellow in East Asian Studies at Harvard University.